See May 25, 2021 Update at the end!

 Of course we’ve all seen this form factor before – ESP8266 on a board with power and antenna, FLASH etc..
 The ESP-12 is only one of many and now we have a new option – with a difference… also – this is an update of my late-2020 original blog.
-And the update includes: they just sent me this link to their new CRICKET setup page including DS18B20 support (I have JUST asked them if they will look into DHT22 support soon..
+And the update includes a link to their new CRICKET setup page with DS18B20 support (I’ve asked them if they will look into DHT22 support soon..
 See also the end of this entry.

 The small IOT Cricket device, I can verify after many conversations with Sylwester Bala from thingsonedge.com, is designed to run on AAA and AA batteries – and has a deep sleep mode consuming as little as 0.5 microAmps., WAY lower than the kind of standby current most of us associate with esp8266-based devices.
 You can probably imagine how long the battery lasts under those conditions – but with decent batteries it is months – I can verify that.

 The module comes with pre-installed software and can be OTA’d either locally or remotely as you prefer – see below…